-The Compass Program is a year-round program that offers virtual group learning experiences that foster meaningful relationships and guide campers to navigate their lives with a sense of belonging and purpose.
-It further prepares the campership recipient for the camp experience through extension activities and discussions around camp related themes.
+The Compass Program is a year-round program that offers virtual group learning experiences to our campership recipients that foster meaningful relationships and guide them to navigate their lives with a sense of belonging and purpose.
+It further prepares the campership recipients for the camp experience through extension activities and discussions around camp-related themes.

 Compass Program participants will meet monthly from January through May.
-The Compass Program Lead Instructor, with the support of a team of Assistant Instructors, will guide the participants in group activities and discussions around belonging and purpose.
-Each class will include welcome rituals, a group experience, personal exchanges and then a closing ritual.
+The Compass Program coordinator, with the support of a team of assistant coordinators, will guide the participants in group activities and discussions around belonging and purpose.
+Each class will include welcome rituals, a group experience, personal exchanges, and then a closing ritual.

 The younger participants will be guided through a workbook of activities exploring topics around belonging.
 They will investigate what it means to understand, value and accept themselves, how to build meaningful relationships with others and how to proactively build belonging with the wider world.